WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 4/Scratch Work.md

 ---
 ### 8. Prove that either $2 * 10^{500} + 15$ or $2 * 10^{500} + 16$ is not a perfect square.

+SOLUTION IS SIMILAR TO HOW I COMPLETED #5

 **-PF-**

 ---